 - Some focus on business.

 No two Online Associates Degree in Fashion Merchandising programs are alike.
 Even within each of the A.A. and A.S. labels, there are many differences.
 However, in general, A.A. degrees tend toward design and application, and A.S. degrees tend toward theory and business.
 But, this is not always the case in fashion merchandising.
 Your best bet when looking for a great Online Associates Degree in Fashion Merchandising is to see what courses each program offers.
 Pick the one that best helps you pursue your career.
 Also see what sparks your passion.
 Pursue the one that makes the most sense.

 Associates Degree Titles

 In addition to being labeled as A.A. or A.S. degrees, associates degrees have specific titles.
 These titles help prospective students get a sense of the programs content.
 Some examples of A.A. and A.S. degree titles include:

 - Associates degree in fashion and textile merchandising

 - A.A.S. in Business Administration – retail management

 You may find even more titles as you explore your options.

-The Structure of an Online Associates Degree in Fashion Merchandising
+The Architecture of an Online Associates Degree in Fashion Merchandising